FBI investigating 2021 Athletics World Championships award to Eugene, Oregon

 Now, the BBC understands, the American authorities - including tax investigators at the IRS - are seeking to investigate if there has been any wrongdoing committed in the US, bringing to total number of agencies investigating the awarding of the championships to three.

-A spokeswoman for the IAAF said she was unaware of any FBI and IRS probes.
+A spokeswoman for the IAAF and Lord Coe said she was unaware of any FBI and IRS probes.

+"The IAAF team has not received notification from the FBI or IRS.
+However we are committed to working closely with any key investigation, as we do with the French investigation team, and will take action if proof is found of any wrong doing in an IAAF bidding process."

-Both agencies have yet to respond to the BBC.
+Both the FBI and IRS have yet to respond to the BBC.

 The FBI famously investigated corruption in football's world governing body Fifa, resulting in guilty pleas from numerous high-ranking officials.